 However, we cannot control the starting point and trajectory using this simple animation.
 Applying a motion path will give you full control over object movements around the slide canvas to create precisely what you want.

 You can make objects move along the path.
 To achieve that, do the following:

-Download PPT and play around with the animation settings.
+Download this PPT animation and play around with the settings.